archivest/CLI/README.md

 ### "-i" to get info about given person.
-There should be following with one more parameter which is ID assigned to person that we want to get info about.
+One more parameter should follow, which is the personID assigned to the person that we want to get info about.

 Example: -i 0 ...
-This example prints in a console "Ivanov m 19/05/1995".
+This example prints in the console "Ivanov m 19/05/1995".